AresMUSH/aresmush.com/tutorials/install/oneclick.md

 To get started:

-2. Go to the DigitalOcean Marketplace and find the AresMUSH 1-click droplet image.
+2. Get the [AresMUSH 1-click droplet image](https://marketplace.digitalocean.com/apps/aresmush?refcode=5c07173bc1f2) from the DigitalOcean Marketplace.
 3. Click "Create Droplet" and use the following options:
   * Select a "Shared CPU" and "Basic" droplet.
   * The 2GB/1CPU droplet will suit most Ares games.
 Giant games may need more RAM, but you can always upgrade later.
 Below 2GB you may have performance issues and trouble upgrading.